algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ```

-> Note: In the case that the repeating group only contains one element(e.g. a text), their is no need to have a section group and an object group inside the repeating group.
+> Note: In the case that the repeating group only contains one element(e.g. a text), there is no need to have a section group and an object group inside the repeating group.

 ### Database Design